Other-Project/SI3-Citadels/README.md

 A turn proceeds as described below:

-* Each player in turn chooses their character, starting with the player with the crown.
+* Each player chooses a character in turn, starting with the player with the crown.
 * Each character is then called up in a set order.
 * The person who has chosen the character can then perform various actions:
   * Draw 2 cards or take 2 gold coins
-  * Build a district: to build a district, you must have enough coins to pay the cost shown on the card.
+  * Build a district: to build a district, you must have enough coins to pay the cost of the card.
   * Perform the special action associated with your character or one of your already-built purple districts.

-The game ends when a player has built 8 districts (or 10 if there are 3 players), and each player's points are counted, which is equivalent to the sum of the costs of each of the districts, except in special cases.
+La partie se termine à la fin du tour où un joueur a construit 8 quartiers (ou 10 s'il y a 3 joueurs).

+Le décompte des points correspond à la somme des éléments suivants :

+- Total construction cost of the build districts.
+- 3 points if the city includes districts of five different colours.
+- 4 points for the first player to build his eighth district
+- 2 points for the other players with eight districts.

-The aim is to implement this game and create parties made up entirely of robots.
+The aim is to implement this game and create parties made up entirely of bots.

 The first step is to make: